Sudo-BryanH/Streaming-Service-Database/README.md

 and payments between users, releases, artists, and distributors in their streaming services.
 (Note: Our database only manages payments and transactions that occur in Canada.)

-This project cannot be run and used as it connects to a priate MySQL server.
+This project cannot be run and used as it connects to a private MySQL server.
 To see how some aspects of the program works, view the Milestone 4 document in the milestones document.